 Last Updated on

 As you know I was recently in Rome.
 Before flying to Rome, I checked for vegan listings on HappyCow.
-I got quite a few results.
+I got quite a few results and thought it would be easy to find food as a vegan in Rome.
 But the problem was that most of the vegan restaurants at the time were a bit far from the city center.
 Since then, some centrally located places went vegan and some new places opened.
 But in late 2016, the vegan landscape in Rome looked a bit different.

 As we already didn’t stay close to the center, I didn’t want to waste time during our short stay to go to an all-vegan restaurant.
 Given that Italian cuisine is generally quite accommodating to vegans we wanted to try the non-vegan places.
 That’s why we went to places that all had vegan options but were not strictly vegan, or even vegetarian.